Engee documentation

 using MATLAB

-Let's set up a computational problem and load a 3D model of the part.
+Let's set a calculation problem and upload a three-dimensional model of the part.

 The first execution of this cell, immediately after connecting the MATLAB library, may take more than a minute._